- Choose to study up to two languages, including French, Spanish or English as a Foreign Language

 Lectures will be supplemented with one-to-one tutorials, personal guidance meetings and extracurricular activities.

-You will be assessed through assignments designed to relate to real-life situations, where you will be able to demonstrate your language, intercultural and transferable skills, moving away from traditional essays and exams.
+You will be assessed through assignments designed to enable you to demonstrate your language, intercultural and transferable skills, moving away from traditional exams and essays.
+Assessments may include marketing presentations, wokplace scenarios and mock job applications.

 The majority of our staff are researchers in language learning, language technology, cultural studies, film and translation, and/or have relevant professional experience outside academia.
 We feed our research and professional experience into the course.